Angharad Thomas

 • CPCAB Certificate Counselling Skills for Working With Children

-In line with the ethical frameworks I follow, I undertake a minimum of 50 hours of CPD a year to ensure that my professional skills are up to date and continually developing.
-In addition to my core psychotherapy training, I have also completed specialist courses in areas such as:
+I dedicate a minimum of 50 hours each year to CPD to keep my professional skills up to date and have completed many hundreds of hours of specialist courses in areas such as:

 • Suicide